-2024 U.S. Election Assistance Commission Statement on Equal Employment Opportunity & Diversity and Inclusion
+2025 U.S. Election Assistance Commission Statement on Equal Employment Opportunity

-The U.S. Election Assistance Commission (EAC) is firmly committed to promoting and maintaining an inclusive and diverse work environment that ensures equality of opportunity for all of its employees and applicants for employment without regard to race, color, religion, sex, pregnancy, national origin, age, disability, genetic information, sexual orientation, gender identity, political affiliation, marital status, parental status, or retaliation for participating in equal employment opportunity activity.
+The U.S. Election Assistance Commission (EAC) is firmly committed to promoting and maintaining a work environment that ensures equality of opportunity for all of its employees and applicants for employment without regard to race, color, religion, sex, pregnancy, national origin, age, disability, genetic information, sexual orientation, gender identity, political affiliation, marital status, parental status, or retaliation for participating in equal employment opportunity activity.

-The EAC Statement on Equal Employment Opportunity & Diversity and Inclusion (The Statement) provides the basis to foster and support a culture of diversity, equity, inclusion, and accessibility that is free from bullying, humiliation, intimidation, discrimination, and harassment.
+The EAC Statement on Equal Employment Opportunity (The Statement) provides the basis to foster and support a culture that is free from bullying, humiliation, intimidation, discrimination, and harassment.
 The Statement is an evolving document: as initial goals are achieved; others will be developed based on ongoing assessment of progress.
-Therefore, in accordance with Title VII of the Civil Rights Act of 1964, as amended; the Civil Rights Act of 1991; the Age Discrimination Act, as amended; the Rehabilitation Act of 1973, as amended, the Genetic Information Nondiscrimination Act of 2008, Presidential Executive Orders, and all other relevant laws, regulations, and agency practices, it is the intent of the EAC to prohibit discrimination in the terms, conditions, and privileges of employment and to embrace a culture that advances diversity, equity, inclusion and accessibility (DEIA).
+Therefore, in accordance with Title VII of the Civil Rights Act of 1964, as amended; the Civil Rights Act of 1991; the Age Discrimination Act, as amended; the Rehabilitation Act of 1973, as amended, the Genetic Information Nondiscrimination Act of 2008, Presidential Executive Orders, and all other relevant laws, regulations, and agency practices, it is the intent of the EAC to prohibit discrimination in the terms, conditions, and privileges of employment.